Installing JBoss / WildFly server in Eclipse

 Step 1: Install Eclipse

-Once down with the download, simply unzip the file in a folder of your likes and launch eclipse.
+Once down with the download, launch eclipse.

 Step 2: Install JBoss Tools